-5 The same verb is used three times, to which I have given different renderings-'discerned', 'evaluates', 'subject to judgment' (the middle one is in the active voice, the other two in the passive).
-The king of interpretation is the context, and the verb (anakrinw) covers a considerable semantic area.
+1 The same verb is used three times, to which I have given different renderings-'discerned', 'evaluates', 'subject to judgment' (the middle one is in the active voice, the other two in the passive).
+The king of interpretation is the context, and the verb ($\alpha\nu\alpha\kappa\rho\nu\omega$) covers a considerable semantic area.

-6 See Isaiah 40:13.
+2 See Isaiah 40:13.
 Compare John 3:8, where the Lord Jesus says that the Spirit controlled person is like the wind, unpredictable-other people will have trouble figuring him out; when they expect him to 'zig', he will 'zag'.

-7 Well now, do we or don't we?
+3 Well now, do we or don't we?
+How many people do you know who think like Jesus did?